clayrisser/volback/README.md

 * __ALLOW_SOURCE_MISMATCH=false__ - don't abort attempts using the same target url to back up different volumes

 #### Restore
+If you do not specify a restore volume, you will have to force the restore.

 * __RESTORE_VOLUME=myvolumename__ - if set, restores a single volume instead of restoring all volumes
 * __FORCE=false__ - forces the restore to write over existing volumes